 This is causing major disruptions to companies in every industry.
 The lack of available workers is affecting global supply chains.
 Consumers can’t find items they want, and many products cost more than they ever have.

 What can be done?
-Just like any other shock to the labor market, some companies will stumble, and others will thrive and pull ahead of their competition.
+Like any other labor market shock, some companies will stumble, and others will thrive and pull ahead of their competition.
 How can companies advance during The Great Resignation?
 By doing two things: They must re-attract workers by offering things their past employers do not.
 They must also publicize those new investments, ideally over a corporate alumni platform where an established network distributes those messages far and wide.

 But what do resigning workers ultimately want from their next employers?